wpovell/noop/README.md

 ## Bugs

-Currently the command line parsing doesn't work very well on files with `=` or `:` in them.
+The command line parsing doesn't work very well on files with `=` or `:` in them.

+Applications that fork aren't handled.

 ## TODO